DECAF/blog.decaf.de/_posts/2019-09-07-switched-over-from-ghost-to-github-pages.md

 title: "Switched over from Ghost to GitHub Pages"
 author: ds

 description: "This blog ran on WordPress decades ago.
 Then suddenly Ghost was standing in the room and looked terribly awesome!
-What happened so we’re on GitHub Pages now?"
+What happened that we’re on GitHub Pages now?"
 image: /content/images/2015/09/ghost-07.png
 more: true
 ---